ImanovFuad/Python/Object-model.md

 In the following sections you will find a brief explanation of PyOWM's object model, with detail about the classes and datastructures of interest.
 For a detailed description of the classes, please refer to the [SW API documentation](https://pyowm.readthedocs.org/).

-### The OWM class
+# The OWM class abstraction
-The _OWM_ class acts as the main library entry-point.
+The _OWM_ class is an abstract entry-point to the library.
+Clients can obtain a concrete implementation of this class through a factory method that returns the _OWM_ subclass instance corresponding to the OWM web API version that is specified (or to the latest OWM web API version available).

-In order to leverage the library features, you need to import the _OWM_ class and then feed it with an API key, if you have one (read [here](http://openweathermap.org/appid) on how to obtain an API key).
+In order to leverage the library features, you need to import the OWM factory and then feed it with an API key, if you have one (read [here](http://openweathermap.org/appid) on how to obtain an API key).
 Of course you can change your API Key after object instantiation, if you need.

-Each kind of weather query you can issue against the OWM web API is done through a correspondent method invocation on your _OWM_ object instance:
+Each kind of weather query you can issue against the OWM web API is done through a correspondent method invocation on your _OWM_ object instance.

+Each OWM web API version may have different features, and therefore the mapping _OWM_ subclass may have different methods.
+The _OWM_ common parent class provides methods that tells you the PyOWM library version and the supported OWM web API version: these methods are inherited by all the _OWM_ children classes.

+# OWM web API 2.5 object model

+### The OWM25 class

+The _OWM25_ class extends the _OWM_ abstract base class and provides a method for each of the OWM web API 2.5 endpoint:

     # CURRENT WEATHER QUERYING
     * find current weather at a specific location ---> eg: owm.weather_at('London,UK')